A HISTORY OF THE ANGLICAN CHURCH IN METCHOSIN

 For the first 15 or so years after the opening of St. Mary of the Incarnation, the church thrived.
 A strong youth program was developed and over the years a number of youth leaders were employed to lead this very successful program.
 There was also a very full Sunday School program and many other activities related to building the faith.
 A strong music ministry involving a number of different instruments was present.

 In Canada generally, there was growing concern among more conservative Christians about the direction the National Church seemed to be taking and these concerns were very much present among the majority of the Metchosin congregation.
 It came to a head in 2008 when by a large majority, the parishioners voted to leave the Anglican Church of Canada and join the Anglican Network in Canada.
-Initially, services continued at the new church, but the Diocese felt it could not allow this to continue and approximately 85 % of the congregation left to form the Open Gate church.
-The remaining 15 % stayed with the Anglican Church of Canada but faced the daunting task of looking after 2 churches with a relatively small number of people.
+Initially, services continued at the new church, but the Diocese felt it could not allow this to continue and the great majority of the congregation left to form the Open Gate church.
+The remnant stayed with the Anglican Church of Canada but faced the daunting task of looking after 2 churches with a relatively small number of people.

-In 2017, both St. Mary of the Virgin and St. Mary of the Incarnation are still functioning, though the number of services each Sunday is just one, and average attendance at that service is seldom more than 40 people.
-While most of the congregation is of retirement age, there are a number of young families involved with a small Sunday School operating most Sundays.
-With the long-predicted development of homes in the gravel pit, there is renewed hope that many of the families moving there can find a spiritual home at St. Mary’s.
+However, with the arrival of Pastor Aneeta Saroop in late 2017 attendance at that one service is now very much larger than at the time of the split.
+While many of the congregation are of retirement age, there are an increasing number of young families involved and what had been a small Sunday School class has now reached numbers to warrant splitting into one for preschoolers and one for older children.
+Community stewardship has increased and with the long-predicted development of homes in the gravel pit now in full swing, there is renewed hope that many of the families moving there can find a spiritual home at nearby St. Mary’s.